 FROST (and otherwise obsessing over the weather)

 Before last year, the only reason I cared about the weather was because I needed to know when I could finally emerge from my winter hibernation and de-bundle from millions of layers of clothes.
 I used to think it was maybe a bit chilly as I walked to the station in the morning but that was about it.
 Now, like almost every other gardener in the country I have half an idea of when my final frost can be expected because as mentioned above, frost will do for some poor tender plant babies.
 Disregarding vegetables, I have a Chocolate Vine climbing up some trellis against one of the fences and the new tendrils actually turn from green to blue and die on a cold night!
+Also don’t forget about pests which will vary from location to location – for support in warmer climate such as Florida, make sure to check out Turner pest control in Port St. Lucie.

 You Don’t Need Much To Start With